IeuanWalker/Xamarin.Forms.CustomSwitch/Readme.md

 ```
 Install-Package IeuanWalker.CustomSwitch
 ```
-For android permssion to use the [vibration](https://docs.microsoft.com/en-us/xamarin/essentials/vibrate?tabs=android) feature is needed.
+For android, permission to use the [vibration](https://docs.microsoft.com/en-us/xamarin/essentials/vibrate?tabs=android) feature is needed.
 Open the AndroidManifest.xml file under the Properties folder and add the following inside of the manifest node.
 ```
 <uses-permission android:name="android.permission.VIBRATE" />